Chapter 19 : That's How the Biscuit Breaks

 "Er, y-yes?" she stammered.

 "He was a brilliant mind, wise enough not to mix certain things.
-Vodka and Pepperup potion for one, but ah, that's a story for another night."
+Vodka and Pepperup potion for one, but ah, that one's not important."
 He placed his glasses back on his nose.
 "Did you read his notes to the end?
 Of what happens to electrified equine hair?"

 "Precisely!"
 Flitwick said in the same tone he would use for awarding five points.
-He quickly sobered, standing from his desk.
+"Though Tesla's field wasn't nearly as big.
+You used enough unicorn hair to make a wig for a bald foal."
+He chucked then quickly sobered, standing from his desk.
 "Ah, here it is."

 Flitwick brought the bundle to a pedestal on the other end of the office and set it on the marble pillar.
 He unwrapped it and covered it with a glass lid.